Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 | **Legendary**   | 400 CU | Heavy armor                |

 > A single Currency Unit is of little worth by itself, being equivalent to an item of Very Common rarity.
-> Stumbling upon a single CU in the World would be unsurprising and unimpactful.
+> Stumbling upon a single CU in the world would be unsurprising and unimpactful.

-To purchases an item, a character requires a marketplace or merchant that has the item (as dictated by the GM).
+To purchase an item listed in the given World Kit, a character requires a marketplace or merchant that has that item (as dictated by the Game Master).
-Additionally, if the item is Rare or higher, a Barter check is required to determine the final cost.
+Additionally, if the item is of Rare rarity or higher, a Barter check is required to determine how effective the character is in haggling the price down.

 | Result    | Outcome                                |
 | --------- | -------------------------------------- |